 Project type: Conservation workshop & field school.
-The balanced agenda of theoretical and practical activities on pottery and glass conservation and documentation and the team flexibility make this project suitable for both Beginners and Advanced (either volunteers or students) in conservation.
+The balanced agenda of theoretical and practical activities on pottery conservation and documentation and the team flexibility make this project suitable for both Beginners and Advanced (either volunteers or students) in conservation.

 The course is designed primarily for students in Archaeological Conservation, Archaeology, Anthropology, History, Art History, and other related scientific fields.